nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_04.md

  - -  🔴 the time it takes to render each frame (dt) can be influenced by the size of the window.

+## Summary

+`clock.tick(120)`: Sets the target frame rate to 120 FPS.
+It does not change based on window size but tries to maintain the specified frame rate by adjusting the timing between frames.